3 Electrodynamics

 \[ \begin{align} -\Delta\mathbf{A} + \nabla\left(\nabla\cdot\mathbf{A}\right) + \frac{1}{c}\nabla\frac{\partial\phi}{\partial t} + \frac{1}{c^2}\frac{\partial^2\mathbf{A}}{\partial t^2} = \frac{4\pi}{c}\mathbf{j}. \end{align} \]

-If you add a conservative field $\nabla\phi'$ to $\mathbf{A}$, $\mathbf{B}$ does not change.
+If one adds a conservative field $\nabla\phi'$ to $\mathbf{A}$, then $\mathbf{B}$ does not change.
 With the replacement

 \[ \begin{align} \phi\to\phi - \frac{1}{c}\frac{\partial\phi'}{\partial t} \end{align} \] $\mathbf{E}$ does not change either.